CoreyCorza/ComfyUI-CRZnodes/README.md

 # Installation
-Just git clone like you normally would to custom nodes folder.
-There is no requirements.
+Just git clone like you normally do to custom nodes folder.
+There are no requirements.

 # Dashboard Nodes
 - Boolean Toggle